 About the course

-Through an engaging and interactive programme of lecturers, workshops, group exercises, talks from industry experts and practical assessments we examine food from farm to fork and discuss exactly how food is grown, processed and thus nutritionally depleted and the cumulative effect this can have on different systems and the body as a whole.
-Students discover the beneficial impact of different nutrients and foods on the body are instructed step by step how to analyse nutritional needs.
+Through an engaging and interactive programme of lectures, workshops, group exercises and practical assessments, we examine food from farm to fork and discuss exactly how food is grown, processed and thus nutritionally depleted and the cumulative effect this can have on different systems and the body as a whole.
+Students discover the beneficial impact of different nutrients on the body and are instructed step by step how to analyse individual nutritional needs.

-This nutrition course will give them the knowledge and skills to develop meal and lifestyle plans to help promote optimum health and to work long term with clients in different scenarios to embed changes.
-Students will explore how nutrition and lifestyle coaching can be used in different professional contexts, and an additional add-on unit will develop skills in one to one nutrition and lifestyle coaching consultations.
+This nutrition course gives graduates the comprehensive knowledge and skills to develop meal and lifestyle plans to help promote optimum health and to work long term with clients in different scenarios to embed changes.
+Students also explore how nutrition and lifestyle coaching can be used in different professional contexts and develop skills in one to one nutrition and lifestyle coaching consultations.

 “This nutrition course is very detailed with a very good mixture of learning resources including video, audio, quizzes, group work with fellow students, practical sessions and using Nutritics with assignments which I enjoyed.
 Some topics really made me think about what is in the food we buy and the nutrients or potential toxins contained in some food.
 The course helped me to improve my own diet and lifestyle.
 The coaching aspect of the course was very interesting and will help me in a better way to assist clients to take responsibility to improve their health with knowledge and guidance.
 I thought overall tutor support was excellent.
 I feel confident after this year that I can now apply myself as a Nutrition and Lifestyle Coach to enhance the health of my clients.
 Big thanks to the IHS Team to have such dedication to students providing a very high standard and wonderful course.
 Looking forward to the next level.
 Thank you.”
 Britta Stewart Dolan, Diploma in Nutrition & Lifestyle Coaching Graduate

-Why choose the CI Level 4 (UK) Diploma in Nutrition and Lifestyle Coaching (VRQ)?
+Why choose the CI Level 4 (UK) Diploma in Nutrition and Lifestyle Coaching?

 - Comprehensive and well structured study material supplied.
 Including presentation slides, case studies, video clips, quizzes, short answer questions and opportunities to reflect on your knowledge – all designed to make the learning experience as interactive as possible